caoslourenco/caoslourenco/README.md

 <div>

 - Software Engineering student at 42SP with a background in Journalism.
-- Transitioning to a technology career:
+- Launching into a new mission: Transitioning to a tech career:
-  - Combining creativity with digital solutions.
+  - Where creativity meets digital solutions.
-- Goal: Empower others and solve real-world problems.
+- Goal:Empower individuals and solve real-world problems through technology.
-- Feel free to contact me for questions, advice, or knowledge sharing! 🖖🦦
+- Feel free to reach out for questions, advice, or knowledge sharing!
+     - Live long and prosper 🖖🦦
 </div>
 </details>